out386/aria-telegram-mirror-bot/README.md

 Run `git pull`, then run `tsc`.
 After compilation has finished, you can start the bot as described in [the above section](#Starting-after-installation).

+## Common issues

+* **`tsc` silently dies, says, "Killed", or stays stuck forever:** Your machine does not have enough RAM. tsc needs at least 1GB.
+Increase your RAM if running on the cloud, or try  setting up a [swap](https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-16-04) with a high swappiness.

+* **Trying to download anything gives a "Failed to start the download.
+Unauthorized" message:** [See #38](https://github.com/out386/aria-telegram-mirror-bot/issues/38).
+If it still doesn't work, something else might be running an aria2 RPC at the same port as the bot.
+Change [`ARIA_PORT`](#Constants-description) and try [#38](https://github.com/out386/aria-telegram-mirror-bot/issues/38) again.

 ## License
 The MIT License (MIT)